-At both the local and global levels, The People will select a Manager of the Executive Branch of government from a list of candidates by approval.
-When The People approve a Manager, that Manager assumes responsibility for operation of the government at that level, and will be placed in charge of all personnel decisions for that branch until they are replaced by The People.
+At both the local and global levels, The People will select Managers of the Executive Branch of government from a list of candidates by approval.

 An example of how this might work:

-- Any adult-certified candidate may apply for Locality Manager by filling out an application which will include biographical information and links to social media and other informational pages.
+- Any adult-certified candidate may apply to become Locality Manager by filling out an application which will include biographical information and links to social media and other informational pages.
 A nominal filing fee should be required to discourage those seeking just to disrupt the system.

 - Compensation packages for Locality and Globality Managers (salary, housing, etc.) shall by specified by ordinance (no negotiation).
 Compensation should be high by existing government standards (they should be paid more like CEOs of comparably-sized companies than mayors).

 - Organizations may publicly endorse a Candidate, but neither they nor the candidate may pay for any promotion or advertising in support of the candidate (no campaigning).